goeiebook/creativelab/narrative.md

 ![what a mess][mess]

 I was proud of it.
 It seemed worthy of submission.
 I clicked the button, signed the "Cover Letter", and waited for the request to complete.
 The request took a long time, then returned an empty error response.
 Tried again.
 Failure again.
 [500 Server Error](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#5xx_Server_Error).
 So the animation worked locally, but was trapped there.
 Unshareable.
 I must have discovered another "Break It" feature!
-I tweet to the #creativelab5 people; expecting another 1000% increase in profile views.
+I tweeted to the #creativelab5 people, expecting another 1000% increase in profile views.

 ![what a mess][500error]